ksingh66/Q-RTX/README.md

 # Quantum Circuit Simulator

 A visual quantum circuit builder and GPU-accelerated simulator that leverages NVIDIA's cuQuantum and Qiskit to provide fast and accurate quantum circuit simulations.
+Made for the NVIDIA 2025 GTC Golden ticket challenge.

 ## Overview